danieldoh/danieldoh.github.io/content/authors/admin/_index.md

     url: https://www.purdue.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are Human-AI interaction and its practical applications, particularly within Augmented/Mixed Reality and AI-infused interfaces.
+bio: My research interests are Human-AI interaction and its practical applications, particularly within Augmented/Mixed Reality, Task Guidance System, and AI-infused interfaces.

 # Interests to show in About widget
 interests: